Tracktion/waveform_manual/docs/waveform_user_guide/Waveform-User-Guide.md

 Curvature point to adjust the shape of the fade ramp.
 Of course, you always have the option to adjust that parameters directly in Properties.

-As we discussed in a Chapter 33, if you program an automation curve for a track folder, you can apply a fade across all the tracks together.
+As we discussed in a earlier, if you program an automation curve for a track folder, you can apply a fade across all the tracks together.

 ## Converting a Clip Fade-in or Fade-out to Automation